Tinkerwell background image

 To create a snippet, right click in the editor and choose Add code to Snippets to create a Snippet with the complete code or Add selected code to Snippets to create a Snippet with the selected code only.

 You can open the Snippets overview by clicking on the bookmark icon in the navigation, the menu bar or by using the shortcut Cmd + B on Mac or Ctrl + B on Windows/Linux.
-Cycle through the snippets using the arrow keys up and down or search all of the snippets for a specific piece of code.
+Cycle through the snippets using the arrow keys up and down or search all snippets for a specific piece of code.
 If you've found what you need, hit Enter to take over the snippet code into the active Tinkerwell tab.
 If you want to open up a new tab with the code, use Ctrl/Cmd + Enter.
 You can give every snippet a custom label for a better overview.

 If you want to create a snippet from a history entry, click the »Create snippet« button in the history modal.